 Software development advances towards product release through the combined efforts of a product owner, the Scrum master, and the development team.
 Some of these individuals wear multiple hats, also performing project or board administration.

-- Getting Started with Jira Software
+- Planning with Portfolio for Jira

 - Gain Project Insights Through JQL